Newlyn: Newlyn and the Cornish language

 Newlyn, along with nearby Mousehole and Paul, was the last stronghold of the Cornish language, presumably due to the strength of its fishing fleet.
 William Gwavas, James Jenkins, Nicholas Boson, Thomas Boson, John Boson, John Keigwin, and John Kelynack Jnr had roots in or strong links with the district.
 Subsequently, several antiquarians including Prince Louis Lucien Bonaparte, Daines Barrington, Georg Sauerwein and Henry Jenner who all collected Cornish writings or sayings, and the latter two became proficient in its use.

 Local government

 In 1894 Newlyn became part of Paul Urban District, while Tolcarne on the eastern side of the stream was in Madron Urban District.
 The urban districts were abolished in 1934 and Newlyn and Tolcarne were absorbed into the municipal borough of Penzance.
 Penzance Municipal Borough was itself abolished in 1974 under the Local Government Act 1972, and Newlyn became part of the new Penwith District.
 The former borough was unparished until 1980.
 The unparished area was formed into a civil parish in 1980, and the new Penzance parish council chose to call itself a town council.
 Newlyn returns five councillors to Penzance Town Council.
 Penwith District was abolished in 2009, and Newlyn now falls under the unitary Cornwall Council, with the town being shared between two divisions, Penzance Promenade in the east and Newlyn and Mousehole in the west.
+Since 2021, the town has been part of the new Mousehole, Newlyn and St Buryan division.